 Hey everyone and happy National Study Abroad Day!
 In case you didn’t know, today, February 22, is a big day for us abroad lovers!
 Whether you’ve studied abroad in the past, or hope to go in the future, it’s a cause for celebration!
 In honor of today and the recent reflection I’ve been doing about my time studying abroad in Sydney, I’ll be discussing my experience interning abroad with Global Experiences!
-This is a topic that I’ve never written about in detail, and am so excited to share more about.
+This is a topic that I’ve never written about in detail, so I’m excited to share more.
 So, without further ado, here’s everything you need to know about interning abroad with Global Experiences.

-This blog post is sponsored by Global Experiences.
+Disclaimer: This blog post is sponsored by Global Experiences.
 My university partnered with Global Experiences while I was in college, and I worked with them during my time in Sydney to find an internship abroad.
 I’ve stayed in touch with the organization and am partnering with them for their National Study Abroad Day campaign.
 As always, all opinions here are my own.

 Steps You Need To Take When Interning Abroad With Global Experiences